pe1mew/lasermaze-game/README.md

 This is work in progress.
 Thing may be added or changed without notice.

 # Directions
-The Architecture of teh laser maze can be found [here](Architecture/architecture.md).
+The Architecture of the laser maze can be found [here](Architecture/architecture.md).

 # Questions?
 If you have any question? please raise an issue and I will ook in to it.